ZBaduk/BadukKids/README.md

     ng build --prod --base-href "https://kids.zbaduk.com/"
     npx angular-cli-ghpages --dir=dist/BadukKids

+Double check: if there's still a CMAKE file for domain kids.zbaduk.com.
+If not, reconfigure the custom domain in the settings tab on github.

 # Credits

 BadukKids was founded by ZBaduk, but is licensed under an MIT license.